When Vegan Acne Skincare Works Better Than Your Conventional Products

-We swear, everyone who tries any of Kypris Beauty products fall in love with them.
+We swear everyone who tries any of Kypris Beauty products fall in love with them.
 And there’s a reason why.
 They deliver results.
-If you have super sensitive skin and even The Ordinary Advanced Retional 2% serum is too much then you should definitely try the Kypris Moonlight Catalyst Serum.
+If you have super sensitive skin and even The Ordinary Advanced Retinol 2% serum is too much then you should definitely try the Kypris Moonlight Catalyst Serum.
 We like to alternate between this and the Retinol serum The Ordinary.
 (BTW, if you haven’t tried that one yet, go read our review here, and then try it.
 You won’t regret it.)

 THE QUICK FIX

 If you have oily, overactive skin or suffer from clogged pores, clay is your best friend (preferably in mask form) whether you’re into natural beauty or not.
-In the clean beauty world, clay mask are probably one of the most populous products, and we’ve tried a bunch.
+In the clean beauty world, clay masks are probably one of the most populous products, and we’ve tried a bunch.
 While we could recommend quite a few because they’re some great ones out there, we figured we’d bring out the big guns on this one: May Lindstrom’s The Problem Solver.
-It smells like spicy chocolate (it’s raw cacao and a combination of exotic spices like cinnamon, clove and nutmeg), but don’t be fooled by the warm and comforting aroma.
+It smells like spicy chocolate (it’s raw cacao and a combination of exotic spices like cinnamon, clove, and nutmeg), but don’t be fooled by the warm and comforting aroma.
 This mask is intense – it does have pretty big expectations to live up to given its title – but it doesn’t agitate our skin.

 This mask also gets cool points for the fact that its powder-to-moose formula is almost-black and heats up once it’s on your skin and — yay— tingles.
 When you’re in desperate need of a skin reset, definitely whip this one out.
 If you’re sensitive, you can use it as a spot-mask since it’s so highly active.
 You can also try mixing it with oil instead of water if you want a more supple effect.
 And one last thing: don’t over-mask.
 Yes, there is such a thing.
 We’d stick to a once-a-week application to start, especially with something as powerful as this.

 THE UNLIKELY HEROS